 The HMH Study (see Appendix B) will explore the association between HMH at study entry and trialevaluated clinical and patient-reported endpoints (including Hb and HbF at Month 24 post-infusion, percentage reduction in severe VOEs, and changes in SCD-related organ assessments) and patient-reported outcomes.
 We will describe the proportion of study participants exposed to HMH at study entry scoring HMH as a categorical variable based on the number of domains of unmet need (food, housing, utilities, transportation) from 0-4.
 We will describe the proportion of participants experiencing each clinical endpoint by HMH exposure with 95% exact confidence intervals.
-We will describe the change in HMH from study entry to Month 24 post-infusion.
+For each patient, we will calculate the change in HMH from study entry to Month 24 post-infusion.
 We will describe the associations between HMH at study entry (T1) and Month 24 (T2) and patient reported outcomes as evaluated by PROMIS measures of fatigue, pain interference and sleep.
+If the Month 24 HMH value is missing, but a value was reported at an earlier timepoint, a "last-observation-carried-forward" approach will be taken, utilizing the last reported value in place of the Month 24 value.